jonascarpay/apecs/tutorials/GoingFast.md

 5. `explMembers` yields a list of all members.

 All systems are expressed in terms of these functions.
-It might seem like I'm going a little far into the details here, after all, this mostly comes down to that Stores behave like maps/dictionaries/sets*, but I want to take a quick look at how these functions are composed, and the performance implications.
+It might seem like I'm going a little far into the details here, after all, this mostly comes down to that Stores behave like maps/dictionaries/sets*, but understanding the way these functions compose is useful for understanding performance and writing your own `Stores`.

 #### Tuples
-The first case is Store instances for tuples.
+Tuples have `Component` instances (see other tutorials) because tuples have `Store` instances.
 These mostly behave as you'd expect:
 ```haskell
 explSet (sa,sb) ety (wa,wb) = explSet sa ety wa >> explSet sb ety wb